Columbus Meth Attorney

 For a definition of what a "bulk amount" means, visit § 2925.01 of the Ohio Revised Code.
 The penalties for meth-related offenses only get more severe with A) the greater the amount of drug involved, and B) the nature of the alleged offense.
 For example, illegal manufacture of meth is a second degree felony, regardless of the amount.

-How The Koffel Law Firm Can Help Fight Your Drug Charge
+How Koffel Brininger Nesbitt Can Help Fight Your Drug Charge

-The Columbus drug crime attorneys at The Koffel Law Firm are experienced legal advocates.
+The Columbus drug crime attorneys at KBN are experienced legal advocates.
 Our team frequently defends individuals facing drug charges.
 We do so because we believe in giving these people a second chance.
 Often, we believe that treatment (not incarceration) is the answer, and when appropriate, we petition for our clients' cases to be handled in specialty dockets (Ohio drug courts).

 Contact us today to discuss your drug charges.